phytec/imx-sm-phytec/sm/doc/rn_intro.md

 Highlights {#RN_HIGH}
 ==========

-- Support putting DDR into retention while Ethernet Switch and M33S are active
+Added:

+- Support for low-power (LP) compute mode during system sleep
-- Add new SCMI MISC API to get DDR info
+- New SCMI MISC API to get DDR info
-- Add device error log
+- Device error log support
-- Add monitor delay command
+- A monitor delay command

 Note these are highlights of the original release.
 These do not cover changes in subsequent patch releases.